emfinfo/conseillers/README.md

   * A running MySQL server (min 5.5) for local database operations
   * MySQL Workbench application (or other) to mount a local DB

+* A default db is installed on Heroku.
-* Mount the DB with the MySQL script in data folder (adapt if necessary).
+  * If you want, mount a local DB with the MySQL script in data folder (adapt if necessary).

+* Use and test in NetBeans 8.2
-* If you want modify the source project, download it and use NetBeans 8.1 to open it.
-It's a standard NetBeans project, but some links are defect when you open it for the first time.
-This is because you must :
+  * If you want modify the source project, download it and use NetBeans 8.2 to open it (with « Pleasure Play Framework Plugin » installed).
-  * edit the file "nbproject/private/private.properties" and "models/nbproject/private/private.properties" to set the correct "user.home" information in your environment (MacOS, Windows or Linux).
-  * compile the project with the Play framework "activator compile" command.
-All links should now be ok.
+  * Run the application with standard F6 button.

 * You can test a runnable version on heroku http://conseillers.herokuapp.com/